Semilinear wave equation on compact Lie groups: Local existence in energy space

-By employing Banach's fixed point theorem, we will show that $N$ admits a uniquely determined fixed point for $T=T(\varepsilon)>0$ sufficiently small.
+By employing Banach's fixed point theorem, we will show that $N$ admits a uniquely determined fixed point and we will provide a lower bound estimate for the lifespan $T=T(\varepsilon)>0$.
 However, before considering the semilinear Cauchy problem, we determine $L^2(\mathbb{G})$ -- $L^2(\mathbb{G})$ estimates for the solution to the corresponding linear homogeneous problem via the group Fourier transform with respect to the spatial variable.
 After that these estimates will have been obtained, we could show the local well -- posedness for \eqref{semilinear wave CP} by applying a Gagliardo -- Nirenberg type inequality derived recently in \cite{RY19} (cf. Lemma \ref{Lemma GN ineq L2}).
-The remaining part of this section is organized in the following way: in Section \ref{Subsection GFT} we recall the main tools from Fourier Analysis on compact Lie groups which are necessary for our approach; hence, in Section \ref{Subsection L^2-L^2 est} $L^2(\mathbb{G})$ -- $L^2(\mathbb{G})$ estimates for the solution of the corresponding homogeneous linear problem and its first order derivatives are derived; finally, in Section \ref{Subsection Fixed Point} it will be shown that the operator $N$ is a contraction on $X(T)$ for $T$ sufficiently small.
+The remaining part of this section is organized in the following way: in Section \ref{Subsection GFT} we recall the main tools from Fourier Analysis on compact Lie groups which are necessary for our approach; hence, in Section \ref{Subsection L^2-L^2 est} $L^2(\mathbb{G})$ -- $L^2(\mathbb{G})$ estimates for the solution of the corresponding homogeneous linear problem and its first order derivatives are derived; finally, in Section \ref{Subsection Fixed Point} it will be shown that the operator $N$ is a contraction on $X(T)$.